 "Hands-on" assistance means the physical assistance of another person without which the individual would be unable to perform the activity of daily living.

 "Standby assistance" means the presence of another person within arm's reach of the individual that is necessary to prevent, by physical intervention, injury to the individual while the individual is performing the ADL (such as being ready to catch the individual if the individual falls while getting into or out of the bathtub or shower as part of bathing, or being ready to remove food from the individual's throat if the individual chokes while eating.)

-You should be aware that insurance premiums and policies are regulated by each state’s Department of Insurance.
-This means no one individual insurance agent can give you special discounts or deals.
-If multiple agents give you quotes for the same coverage the premiums should be exactly the same.
+You should be aware that each state's Department of Insurance regulates insurance premiums and policies.
+No individual insurance agent can give you special discounts or deals.
+If multiple agents give you quotes for the same coverage with the same insurance company, the premiums should be exactly the same.
 The only difference is the underwriting category.